 As we mentioned, the thing about menstrual cups is that they can be a little messier than your average tampon.
 Every time you remove it, you should wash it out with water and soap before inserting it again.
 (You can also use a wipe if you don’t have access to a sink.)
 Once your period is over, give your cup a deeper clean by dropping it into a pot of boiling water.
 Let it hang out there for at least five to seven minutes, dry it completely, and return it to its cute storage case.

 Cleaning your menstrual cup is super-important, so make sure to follow the package instructions.
 And you should replace it every year.

 There are no rules when it comes to your period care.
 You can use a menstrual cup whenever you want, and do so without ditching your tampons and pads - it just depends on what works for you.
 For instance, a menstrual cup might be great overnight, while a tampon may work better if you know you won’t be able to clean your cup properly between uses (looking at you, grimy public bathrooms).
 Or maybe you want to use a menstrual cup and a pad at the same time.
 It’s all good, because becoming a menstrual cup user doesn’t make it the end-all, be-all.
 You’ve got options!

 You can find menstrual cups at your local drugstore or online - seriously, it’s easy to find once you know what to look for.
-Most menstrual cups, like the Tampax Cup, come in two different sizes.
-There’s one menstrual cup size for a Regular Flow and another for a Heavy Flow, and you can get both in Tampax’s Menstrual Cup Starter Kit.
+Most menstrual cups come in a few different sizes depending on how heavy your flow is.
 Since your flow can vary month-to-month and throughout your period it’s your best bet for figuring out the right fit for you.
-Want to learn more about all things menstrual cups?
-Visit our Tampax Cups page for more.